 We would like to advise all our customers that cork has different grades as follows:

 Grade A - is a premium high-quality cork which is exactly what we at Moddanio use.
 It comes from the more mature oak tree and tends to be at a higher price but lasts much longer, it also looks and feels completely different.
 The outer part has a smooth and soft finish with no visibility of cracks, or signs of it peeling, you should not be able to see any kind of backing material such as mesh or textile through the cork surface.

-Alternatively there’s a cheaper version Grade B (don’t be fooled by these) It is basically cork shavings from a less mature cork oak tree, that are all glued together in the cheapest way possible, they are not put through the same detailed process as Grade A, resulting in cracking, tearing and peeling.
-It has a rougher feel to it and is uneven, resulting in a more brittle non luxurious feel.
+Alternatively, there’s a cheaper version Grade B (don’t be fooled by these) It is basically cork shavings from a less mature cork oak tree, that are all glued together in the cheapest way possible, they are not put through the same detailed process as Grade A, resulting in cracking, tearing and peeling.
+It has a rougher feel to it and is uneven, resulting in a more brittle non-luxurious feel.

-Grade C - is made from polyurethane, this is a composition of different plastics which results in a fake cork "look alike" We advise to stay well clear of these, despite the prices being very attractive you are simply buying junk.
-In life you get what you pay for.
+Grade C - is made from polyurethane, this is a composition of different plastics which results in a fake cork "look alike" We advise you to stay well clear of these, despite the prices being very attractive you are simply buying junk.
+In life, you get what you pay for.
 These items are typically made in China and do not come with any warranty, they do not meet FSC standards nor are they Peta approved.